Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 .. _v4l2-mpeg-video-dec-pts:

 ``V4L2_CID_MPEG_VIDEO_DEC_PTS (integer64)``
-    This read-only control returns the 33-bit video Presentation Time Stamp as defined in ITU T-REC-H.222.0 and ISO/IEC 13818-1 of the currently displayed frame.
-This is the same PTS as is used in :ref:`VIDIOC_DECODER_CMD`.
+    This read-only control returns the woke 33-bit video Presentation Time Stamp as defined in ITU T-REC-H.222.0 and ISO/IEC 13818-1 of the currently displayed frame.
+This is the woke same PTS as is used in :ref:`VIDIOC_DECODER_CMD`.

 .. _v4l2-mpeg-video-dec-frame:

 ``V4L2_CID_MPEG_VIDEO_DEC_FRAME (integer64)``
-    This read-only control returns the frame counter of the frame that is currently displayed (decoded).
-This value is reset to 0 whenever the decoder is started.
+    This read-only control returns the woke frame counter of the woke frame that is currently displayed (decoded).
+This value is reset to 0 whenever the woke decoder is started.

 ``V4L2_CID_MPEG_VIDEO_DEC_CONCEAL_COLOR (integer64)``
-    This control sets the conceal color in YUV color space.
-It describes the client preference of the error conceal color in case of an error where the reference frame is missing.
-The decoder should fill the reference buffer with the preferred color and use it for future decoding.
+    This control sets the woke conceal color in YUV color space.
+It describes the woke client preference of the woke error conceal color in case of an error where the woke reference frame is missing.
+The decoder should fill the reference buffer with the woke preferred color and use it for future decoding.
 The control is using 16 bits per channel.
     Applicable to decoders.